altunixon/wips/lns/altina_ln/ASP-a-Volume_1_to_10_Appendix.md

 Even though they soft bread could be made by mixing in sugar, eggs or butter… but these were high class items, and it was impractical for commoners to use them daily.<br/>
 With the theory of adding salt, water and yeast into soft flour would allow them to bake delicious pain traditionnel… The professional bakers are still working on this.<br/>
 After the yeast ferment into air and steam, the dough would raise as if it was clay, giving the bread its soft texture.<br/>
 So for soft flour that had less gluten, could they stop the gas and steam from escaping the dough during fermentation to bake delicious bread?
-If so, how would they seal them in?
+If so, how would they seal them in?<br/>
 When they place the ingredient into the oven, they would inject steam inside it.
 The exterior would gelatinize, and become dry and hard because of the high temperature inside the oven.<br/>
 After the exterior hardened, it could seal the gases inside it, allowing the bread to rise.<br/>
 And in order to not let the exterior crack unevenly during the rising of the bread, the dough would be scored before hand.
 These were known as coupe after the bread rose, and a large coupe was a sign that fermentation had gone well.<br/>
 Freshly baked pain traditionnel was very delicious.
 The citizens of the Empire would queue up in front of bakeries during meal times to buy freshly baked bread.<br/>
-Armure
+Armure<br/>
 Spears were hunting tools that had been used before the founding of nations.
 Even though countries of various sizes were founded throughout the Empire and the changes in war tactics, the main weapon of the battlefield were still spears.<br/>
 In order to protect soldiers from spears, swords and arrows, armour were designed.<br/>
 The first type of armour was chain mail.<br/>